 Get Insured Before Traveling to Cinque Terre

 Make sure you purchase travel insurance before traveling to Cinque Terre.
 You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.
+We use and recommend SafetyWing.

 So, there you have it – our best travel tips for visiting Cinque Terre.
 Now that you know what to do in Cinque Terre you can experience all that this awe-inspiring place has to offer.